flutter/website/src/docs/cookbook/navigation/navigation-basics.md

 title: Navigate to a new screen and back
 description: How to navigate between routes
 prev:
-  title: Animating a Widget across screens
+  title: Animate a widget across screens
   path: /docs/cookbook/navigation/hero-animations
 next:
   title: Navigate with named routes
   path: /docs/cookbook/navigation/named-routes
 ---

 Most apps contain several screens for displaying different types of information.
 For example, an app might have a screen that displays products.
-Users can then tap the image of a product to get more detailed information on a new screen.
+When the user taps the image of a product, a new screen displays details about the product.

-{{site.alert.info}}
+{{site.alert.secondary}}
   **Terminology**: In Flutter, _screens_ and _pages_ are called _routes_.
-  The remainder of this doc refers to routes.
+  The remainder of this recipe refers to routes.
 {{site.alert.end}}

 In Android, a route is equivalent to an Activity.
 In iOS, a route is equivalent to a ViewController.
 In Flutter, a route is just a widget.

-How do you navigate to a new route?
-By using the [`Navigator`]({{site.api}}/flutter/widgets/Navigator-class.html).
+Navigate to a new route using the [`Navigator`]({{site.api}}/flutter/widgets/Navigator-class.html).

-## Directions
+This recipe uses the following steps:

 The next few sections show how to navigate between two routes, using these steps:

-  1. Create two routes
+  1. Create two routes.
-  2. Navigate to the second route using Navigator.push()
+  2. Navigate to the second route using Navigator.push().
-  3. Return to the first route using Navigator.pop()
+  3. Return to the first route using Navigator.pop().

 ## 1. Create two routes